pragtical/plugin-manager/README.md

 If you find a bug, please create an issue with the following information:

 * Your operating system.
-* The commit or version of LPM you're using (`lpm --version` for releases).
+* The commit or version of PPM you're using (`ppm --version` for releases).
-* The exact steps to reproduce in LPM invocations, if possible from a fresh LPM install (targeting an empty folder with `--userdir`).
+* The exact steps to reproduce in PPM invocations, if possible from a fresh PPM install (targeting an empty folder with `--userdir`).